BridgesLab/PrecisionNutrition/Human Genetics/README.md

   PCSK9-LDLR axis does not affect BMD
 - **Output**: `MR Results - Drug Target BMD.csv`

+### Overlap- and pleiotropy-robust sensitivity analysis (completed 2026-08-11)
+- **Scripts**: `robust_mr_prep.qmd`, `robust_mr_apss.qmd`, `robust_mr_cause.qmd`,
+  `robust_mr_summary.qmd` (rationale and method matrix: `ROBUST_MR.md`)
+- **Question**: the heel-BMD result uses a UKB exposure against a UKB outcome.
+  Does it survive methods that model sample overlap, correlated horizontal pleiotropy, and weak-instrument/winner's-curse bias?
+- **Design**: two exposure arms — GLGC 2021 (N ≈ 1.32M, overlaps UKB) and
+  GLGC 2013 (N ≈ 90k median, entirely pre-UKB) — against Morris 2019 heel eBMD,
+  so the overlap correction is measured rather than assumed
+- **Methods**: MR-APSS (bivariate-LDSC C matrix, relaxed 5e-5 threshold with selection-bias correction) and CAUSE (shared-factor model).
+MRAID was considered and **excluded**: it assumes non-overlapping samples, which this design violates
+- **Finding**: overlap is detectable (C₁₂ = 0.023 vs ~0 in the clean arm) but immaterial (0.17 SE).
+Effect attenuates but survives: MR-APSS β = −0.056 (p = 0.034) and −0.037 (p = 0.045).
+CAUSE γ = −0.040 directionally consistent,
+  but its model comparison cannot separate causal from sharing or from null
+- **Interpretation**: cholesterol → BMD is not an artefact of overlap.
+Correlated pleiotropy cannot be excluded on power grounds, which is why the HMGCR cis design — untouchable by these polygenic methods — carries the argument
+- **Outputs**: `results/robust_mr/*.csv`

 ### Joint significance
 Together these two drug-target MR analyses establish that HMGCR/mevalonate activity affects both BMD and serum calcium.
 Whether these sit on a single